3mmaRand/gist-lm/docs/one-way-anova-revisit.md

 The results are the same as for using `TukeyHSD()` as we have done the same tests using a different function.

 You can see what a contrasts matrix looks like by looking at the `linfct` variable of the `glht` object.
-You don't need it now but in the future you may need to specify your own constrasts matrices so let's have a look to make a step towards understanding:
+You don't need it now but in the future you may need to specify your own contrasts matrices so let's have a quick look to aid your journey towards understanding:

 ```r